BSidesSF/bsidessf.github.io/_pages/cfp/villages.md

 title: "BSidesSF 2024 Villages"
 ---

-# Dive Deep, Connect, Shape the Future: Become a BSidesSF 2024 Village Leader!
+# Dive Deep, Connect, Shape the Future

+## Become a BSidesSF 2024 Village Leader!

 Calling all information security enthusiasts!
 BSidesSF 2024 invites passionate leaders to host Villages, dedicated spaces for immersive learning and collaboration on May 4-5, 2024.